ferrants/weddingwebsite/details.md

 ## Wedding Attire

 Matt and Meredith ask that you wear [cocktail attire](http://lmgtfy.com/?q=cocktail+attire) to the wedding ceremony and reception.
 A couple tips:
-- Wear pants nicer than your jeans
+- Wear pants nicer than your jeans.
-- Don't wear a white dress, you should know better than that
+- Don't wear a white dress.
+You should know better than that.
 - Wear comfy shoes that you can dance all night in.
 Ladies, bring flats to change into if you want.

 ## Lodging